 So, it appears that the risk of birth defects in the infertility population may be due to the condition of infertility rather than any treatment.

-Prior to any infertility treatment, a woman’s health must be optimized to avoid harming her health and a pregnancy.
+Before any infertility treatment, a woman’s health must be optimized to avoid harming her health and pregnancy.
 Although not meant to be a complete list, the following health conditions contraindicate a pregnancy:

 - Severe pulmonary hypertension or Eisenmenger’s syndrome